What is Erectile Dysfunction?

 Also, evidence suggests that over 200 prescription drugs may cause, contribute to, or aggravate ED.
 Even so, don’t stop taking your prescriptions unless otherwise directed by your physician.
 Still, it’s essential to be on the lookout for any possible damage that may come directly from your medication.

-Other physical conditions or causes include:
+Other physical factors for erectile dysfunction or causes include:

 Multiple sclerosis, stroke, and Parkinson's disease (neurological issues).